Simone Magill: Everton

 When she was 18, Magill made the move to WSL Side Everton L.F.C. after a successful trial in 2013 and later won Fans' Player of the Season in 2014/15.
 Suffering injury, Magill was sidelined for much for the 2016 season, but returned during the 2017 Spring Series scoring 5 goals in just 7 appearances.

 In June 2017, Magill signed her first full-time professional contract with Everton.
 She was the second Everton player to do so and the first female Northern Irish footballer to sign a full-time contract.
 In May 2019 Magill won Everton's Player of the Season Award.

 Aston Villa

 On 6 July 2022, Magill was announced at Aston Villa on a permanent transfer.

 Birmingham City

 On 15 August 2024, Magill was announced at Birmingham City on a two year contract.

+In her first season with Birmingham, Magill played a key role in the side and was awarded player of the season and top goalscorer in her first season.

 Whilst at Birmingham City, she was studying a PHD in Sociology in football, with ambitions to become a director.

+In the 25/26 season Magill having made two appearances scoring two goals and one assist, later announced that she and her husband were expecting their first child, therefore missed the remainder of that season.
+In May 2026 Magill announced the birth of her daughter.